Images of analytic map germs, and singular fibrations: Milnor set and nice map germs

+In the following we will actually consider the germ at 0 of $M(G_{|U})$.
+It turns out from the definition that it is real analytic.

+In case of map germs $G$ of rank $p$ outside the origin, it is clear from the definition that one has the property $M(G_{|U})\cap G^{-1}(0) \subset \{0\}$, which is called ``$\rho$-regularity'' condition, and which Milnor \cite{Mi} exploited to show the existence of a well-defined tube fibration.
+Later, in many papers this $\rho$-regularity was spelled out as a necessary condition for the existence of a well-defined fibration, either locally or in its version at infinity \cite{Be, Ti1, Ti2, Ti3, dST0, dST1, Ma, ACT, ACT-inf} etc. In case of $G$ with non-isolated singularities, the $\rho$-regularity has to be properly defined and it is no more automatic; we shall discuss this matter below, abutting to Definition \ref{d:tame}.
+For the use of the $\rho$-regularity in the stratified setting we also refer to \cite{Be} and to the recent papers \cite{ART, ART2}.

-There exists a germ of a finite semi-analytic Whitney (a)-stratification\footnote{by the classical stratification theory, see e.g. \cite{GLPW, GM}.} $\bW_G = \{ W_\alpha\}_\alpha$ of the source of $(\bR^{m},0)$ such that the restriction of $G$ to every stratum is a regular map to its image.
+There exists a germ of a finite semi-analytic Whitney (a)-stratification\footnote{As shown originally by \L ojasiewicz \cite{Loj} for the much stronger Whitney (b)-condition, see e.g. \cite{Ka} and its references to previous proofs in the literature.
+See also \cite{NTT} for a nice geometric proof and its relation to \cite{Ka}.} $\bW_G = \{ W_\alpha\}_\alpha$ of the source of $(\bR^{m},0)$ such that the restriction of $G$ to every stratum\footnote{By definition, strata are connected manifolds.} is a submersion to its image.
 In particular every stratum is a nonsingular, open and connected semi-analytic set, and each restriction $G_{|W_\alpha}$ has constant rank.
-We consider the roughest (i.e. the less refined) such stratification and we call it \emph{the Whitney stratification of $G$ at 0}.
 By definition the subset $\Sing G$ is a union of strata, and each connected component of its complement is a stratum.

-\begin{definition} \ Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$, with $m> p >1$, be a non-constant analytic map germ, and let $\bW_G$ be a finite semi-analytic Whitney (a)-stratification of $G$ at 0.
+\begin{definition} \ Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$, with $m\geq p >1$, be a non-constant analytic map germ, and let $\bW$ be a finite semi-analytic Whitney (a)-stratification of $G$ at 0.

-Let $W_\alpha \in \bW$ denote the germ of some stratum, and let $M(G_{|W_\alpha}):=\{x \in W_\alpha \mid \rho_{|W_\alpha} \not\pitchfork_x G_{|W_\alpha} \}$ be the Milnor set of $G_{|W_\alpha}$.
-One calls $M(G):=\sqcup_{\alpha} M(G_{|W_\alpha})$ the set of \textit{stratwise $\rho$-nonregular points} of $G$ with respect to the stratification $\bW_G$. \end{definition}
+Let $W_\alpha \in \bW$ denote the germ of some stratum, and let $M(G_{|W_\alpha})$ be the Milnor set of $G_{|W_\alpha}$.
+One calls $M(G):=\sqcup_{\alpha} M(G_{|W_\alpha})$ the set of \textit{stratwise $\rho$-nonregular points} of $G$ with respect to the stratification $\bW$. \end{definition}

-Note that $M(G)$ is closed, due to the fact that $\bW_G$ is a Whitney (a)-stratification.
-It follows directly from the definition that any stratum included in $G^{-1}(0)$ is automatically in $M(G)$ too.
+Note that $M(G)$ is closed because $\bW$ is a Whitney (a)-stratification (see e.g. \cite[Def.
+2.2.1]{Ti3}).
+For instance it follows directly from the definition that any stratum included in $G^{-1}(0)$ is in $M(G)$, and that we have the implication: